A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

 You may be better off switching to a plan with lower premiums coupled with a higher deductible.
-Chances are, you won’t end up having to meet that deductible in full, which means you’ll save money all-in.
+If you don’t end up needing enough medical care to meet the deductible, you might find that you come out ahead financially for the year.

 2. You’re grappling with high deductibles and out-of-pocket costs

 If you don’t use your health insurance often, then a high-deductible-low-premium combination often makes sense.
-But if you do tend to require a lot of medical care, you may be better off with a higher-premium plan that comes with a lower deductible.
+But if you do tend to require a lot of medical care, you may be better off with a higher-premium plan that comes with a lower deductible and out-of-pocket costs.

 Of course, whether this makes sense will ultimately boil down to math.
 But as a basic example, if you’re currently paying $400 a month for a plan with a $6,000 deductible – and you’ve been having to pay that entire deductible – then it could make sense to start paying $700 a month for a plan with a $1,000 deductible.
 In the first scenario, you’re paying $4,800 in premium costs plus another $6,000 for a total of $10,800 (not including additional costs, like copays).
 In the latter scenario, you’re paying $8,400 in premiums plus another $1,000 for a total of $9,400.
 All told, that’s $1,400 in savings.